 The regulatory failures documented by the report places into stark relief the first years of legal sports betting in the state.

 “During the first year of regulating sports betting, the Division of Gaming, within the Department of Revenue, did not have an effective process to investigate sports betting operations for temporary licensure, or to collect sufficient documentation to determine if sports betting operations’ monthly tax filings were accurate,” the report states.

 The audit found the commission issued the majority of operators only temporary licences.
 With these licences, the operators receive the same privileges as permanent licences but with far less stringent background check procedures.

-The report goes on: “The Division did not complete minimum background investigative procedures for the five licenced operators we sampled, and the procedures that were completed may not have provided relevant information needed to fully inform the Division’s licensing recommendations to the Commission.”
+The report goes on: “The division did not complete minimum background investigative procedures for the five licensed operators we sampled, and the procedures that were completed may not have provided relevant information needed to fully inform the division’s licensing recommendations to the commission.”

 The report comes out in the context of a period of explosive growth for Colorado sports betting, jumping 68% year-on-year in March.